CapSoftware/Cap/README.md

 Cap is an open source and privacy focused alternative to Loom.
 It's a video messaging tool that allows you to record, edit and share videos in seconds.

+# Roadmap

+View what's currently in progress, and what's planned for the future: [cap.so/roadmap](https://cap.so/roadmap)

 # App Architecture

 React, Vite, TypeScript, Tauri, TailwindCSS.